 We had a blast popping off of moguls, small jumps, and little rock drops on the Soul 7s.
 They are light enough that they get airborne with ease, and they create a solid platform for landing.

 We found that we could get them to bend easily and that they had a fun rebound when we released the pressure.
 It's surprising that a ski with such bulk could be so giddy, but it won us over in this metric as well.

 For an even sparkier experience, try the Elans, which take you on a truly wild ride — in a good way!
 The skis which performed well in crud, due in part to their stiffness, also seem to have a bit of a stiff upper lip.
-Both Volkls we tested, the Auras and the 90Eights, looked down their noses at those having "too much fun".
+The Volkls, known for being a stiff line of skis with a stiff upper lip, looked down their noses at those having "too much fun".

 Bumps Skiing Performance

 With the Soul 7s zippy and quick-to-turn nature, they are no slouch in the moguls.
 However, they are still always going to act a bit like a bull in a china shop in delicate and precise terrain like the bumps.

 Most women will want to select a larger size in this ski than they are accustomed to skiing, due to the extreme rocker at the fronts, which brings the skiable edge back quite far.
 Thus, when you take these massive planks into the moguls, they are going to feel slightly more cumbersome than a more traditional ski, like the Icelantics or the Black Pearls, which are easier to maneuver in tight spaces.
 The ski that danced through the zipper-lines was the Elan, which combined rebound with a tighter turn radius to make a banging bump ski.

 The Soul 7s, despite all their attributes elsewhere, is most at home in deeper snow and off-piste.
 This ski could certainly become an excellent one-ski quiver for a woman who is also most comfortable in variable terrain, but who wants something which offers a kick on-piste as well.